Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 San-serif was used as my backup.

 ### Structure
-The page is structured in a well know, recognizable, user friendly, and easy to learn way.
-Upon arriving to the website the user sees a familiar type of navigation bar with the restaurant logo on the left side and the navigation links to the right.
-The website consists of five separate pages:
+The page is structured in a simple and recognizable way with it being user friendly so anybody can find it easy to learn.
+The home page is designed to have all relevanet information once opened.
+The logo is postioned on the left and navigation on the right and this is shown on all pages in the same way.
+The design is created also to collaspe on itself when being viewed in differnt viewports while maintaing all relevant information:
-- A homepage with a sections for News and Sunday Meal Offers
+- A homepage with sections for the bookings section and events section
-- An about page with the About Us and Meet the Chef
+- An bookings page with relevant information
-- A menu page
+- A events page in which in which you can sign up for an event
-- A image gallery with images and video showcasing the general feel of the restaurant
-- A contact page with a contact form, a map and information about the bussines section
+- A contacts page with a message section to contact the Arcade

 ### Wireframes